jmyers7/book/_build/html/_sources/chapters/07-random-vectors.md

 (motivation)=
 ## Motivation

-To introduce _random vectors_, let's return to the housing dataset that we studied in the [third programming assignment](https://github.com/jmyers7/stats-book-materials/tree/main/programming-assignments), which contains data on $2{,}930$ houses in Ames, Iowa.
+To introduce _random vectors_, let's return to the housing dataset that we studied a [previous programming assignment](https://github.com/jmyers7/stats-book-materials/blob/main/programming-assignments/assignment_04.ipynb), which contains data on $2{,}930$ houses in Ames, Iowa.
 We are interested in two particular features in the dataset, _area_ and _selling price_:

 ```{code-cell} ipython3
 :tags: [hide-input]